openmediatransport/omtplugin/README.md

 ### Windows

 1. Download the Windows binaries from Releases on GitHub
-2. Copy omtplugin.dll into your 64bit obs-plugins folder
+2. Copy omtplugin.dll and libvmx.dll into your 64bit obs-plugins folder
 ( usually C:\Program Files\obs-studio\obs-plugins\64bit )
-3. Copy libvmx.dll into your obs 64bit bin folder
-( usually C:\Program Files\obs-studio\bin\64bit )

 ### MacOS

 1. Download the MacOS binaries from Releases on GitHub
-2. Go to Applications in Finder and right click OBS.app and select Show Package Contents
-3. Copy omtplugin.app from the download into the Contents/Plugins folder
+2. Copy omtplugin.app from the download into the ~/Library/Application Support/obs-studio/plugins folder
-4. Copy libvmx.dylib from the download into the Contents/MacOS folder